vstadnichuk/JuBiC/docs/src/examples/example1.md

 # Example 1: Simple Bilevel Problem

 This example demonstrates how to define and solve a simple bilevel optimization problem using binary variables at both the first- and second-level.
+The complete implementation is available in the file [example1.jl](../examples/example1.jl).

 ---